NguyenPhamMinhQuan/SC2002_HMS-Project/README.md

 ---

-## Javadocs

-The `docs` folder contains the generated documentation for the Java code.
-It provides an organized view of the classes, methods, and their relationships within the HMS.

-### Overview
-The Javadocs provide:
-- Descriptions of each class and its purpose.
-- Details of methods and their parameters.
-- Information about data structures used throughout the application.

-To view the Javadocs, open the `index.html` file in the `docs` folder with any browser and navigate using the hyperlinks or search bar on the page.

----

 ## UML Class Diagram

 The UML class diagram illustrates the structure of the Hospital Management System, showing the relationships between different classes implemented.